 Now in his second year attending Das Renn Treffen we spent some time talking to Walker about the event and getting his take on what makes DRT so special.
 He opened up the conversation by touting Miami as “the epicenter of all things Porsche Turbo”.
 In Walker’s perspective Miami’s got this rich blend of character, flair, style and personality that oftentimes goes un-matched anywhere else in the world.
 In his first year of attendance Walker was amazed by the quality of the cars and by the amount of passionate enthusiasts who were down here for Das Renn Treffen.
 He talks about Miami as being a little more flashy, a little more extravagant, super festive and outgoing, and having a wealth of personality.

-To Walker it’s this connection between enthusiasts that is what’s so phenomenal about DRT.
+Walker mentions that it’s this connection between enthusiasts that is what’s so phenomenal about DRT.

 “Being able to collaborate with fellow like-minded enthusiasts is one of the great things about the car community, it doesn’t matter where you travel around the world you always run into like-minded people and that is ultimately a great equalizer of the automobile.
 It brings people together that normally might not share the same passion, might not even be in the same room.
 So that’s the great thing about events like DRT.”